univention/ucs-school/doc/kelvin/readme.rst

     $ git push

-The documentation will be build automatically in our [pipeline](https://git.knut.univention.de/univention/docs.univention.de/-/pipelines).
+The documentation will be build automatically in our pipeline https://git.knut.univention.de/univention/docs.univention.de/-/pipelines
 You have to press a deploy button to publish the documentation.